iBrendan/my-odin-recipes/README.md

 # my-odin-recipes
 To practice my HTML by building a recipes site recipes.
-Aim is showcases my understsanding of
+And showcass my understsanding of

     HTML boilerplate
     Headings, Paragraph and List elements